SEO Checklist: 39 Actionable SEO Tips for Your Niche Site (#16 is Rarely Talked About)

 Your social media influence is directly related to the level of engagement your social media posts generate.

-Enabling Twitter Cards and Facebook Open Graph makes your posts on these platforms more engaging and help you generate more clicks.
+Enabling Twitter Cards and Facebook Open Graph makes your posts on these platforms more engaging and helps you generate more clicks.

 The difference is clear.